swarmee/projects/elasticsearch-V1.X-to-V6.X-upgrades/readme.md

 ### Migration of Cluster Settings

 Its important to review the V1.X cluster to see what settings have been configured.
-Its often a case of nobody knowing why certain settings have been changed from the default.
+Its often a case of nobody knowing why certain settings have been changed from the defaults.
 Its ideal to use the vanilla settings in your V6.X cluster and only change things as needed.
 Carrying over old settings from V1.X is likely not going to be ideal for the new cluster.
 I would recommend that you run some tests with vanilla V6.X settings before jumping in and changing any node or cluster settings.

 Obviously there are a couple of important settings that need to be set in the new cluster including snapshot data path directories and the breaker settings.
 I strongly recommend tight breaker settings for any elasticsearch cluster with business Kibana users - cause they can't help themselves from making dashboards with 20 visulidations.